Help Save Local Land

 Our Current Land Conservation Projects

-ALT has two green spaces under contract for permanent conservation in Collier and Elizabeth Townships that would expand Settlers Cabin Park & Dead Man's Hollow.
+ALT has three green spaces under contract for permanent conservation in Collier, Elizabeth, and South Fayette Townships that would connect with Settlers Cabin Park, expand Dead Man's Hollow, and protect the Panhandle Trail.
 Learn more about how to help save these local lands.

 Learn More & Support